sushant-hiray/sushant-hiray.github.io/_posts/2014-6-24-csympy-week5.markdown

 <br/><br/>
 If you're unaware, LambertW function is defined as the inverse function of x*exp(x).
 This function represents the principal branch  of this inverse function, which is multivalued.
 For more information, see:
 [wiki](http://en.wikipedia.org/wiki/Lambert_W_function).
 [Pull 200](https://github.com/sympy/csympy/pull/200) implemented the LambertW class!

-[Pull 189](https://github.com/sympy/csympy/pull/189) looked into implementing the `ATan2` functionality.
-Since to implement `ATan2` we needed to find whether the signs of numerator and denominators.
-In case of complex symbolic expressions, we are yet to implement `numeric-eval` in CSymPy, so in those cases we just return the object, in cases where we find the `arg` in lookup table we simplify and give out the result.
-With LambertW merged into master, we have covered all the classes implemented by SymPy in its exponential module.
 <br/><br/>
 After this, I worked on Hyperbolic module, which was the main target for this week.
 [Pull 203](https://github.com/sympy/csympy/pull/203) implemented the hyperbolic module.
 In addition to the normal functions which were implemented as a part of the TrigFunction API, we implemented `expand_as_exp` in the Hyperbolic Module.